 - Duck: A term of endearment towards another person (though very occasionally used confrontationally in Stoke on Trent).
 Derives from "Duke".
 Nowadays, it's mostly affectionate; men will rarely call other men "duck".
 Almost exclusive to the Midlands and parts of South Yorkshire; people from outside these regions, even in England, will usually be somewhat baffled at apparently being called a duck.

 - 'Ey up: extremely informal greeting from Oop North (equivalent of 'hey' or 'yo' - "'ey up, chuck" is one variation), used less these days but still around.
 Also used as a general exclamation to draw someone's attention to something.
 Often followed by chuck/lad/lass/love, if someone is being greeted, 'love' being used for any female person.

 - "Ta ra" is the opposite, though slightly less informal, meaning "Goodbye" or "See you later".

 - Fam: a close friend, used as a term of endearment; usually to signify mutual happiness.
 Comes from 'family', but would never, ever be used to a relative.
 Originated in London gangs, but has spread to most London working class culture.

-- Fanny: only women have them, and it's on the opposite side of the pelvis from what Americans mean by the term.
+- Fanny: A milder word for Country Matters, found the opposite side of the pelvis from what Americans mean by the term.
 (US "fanny pack" <-> UK "bum bag".)
 Expect to see this word used a lot in lad comedies like The Inbetweeners and in most sitcoms on BBC Three.

 - Fit: Good-looking, attractive (in a superficial way).
 Does not literally mean fit as in 'in good shape, muscular'.
 Used for both men and women, usually by younger people.